 The Statistics Department offers many avenues for training in Data Science.
-Our academic programs focus on statistics - both theory and applied data analysis, and emphasize skills in computing, collaboration and communication.
-Our specialized courses include Methods for Statistical Learning (STAT 406) and Exploratory Data Analysis (STAT 545), which trains in data wrangling, exploration and analysis with R. Our Applied Statistics and Data Science Group (ASDa) offers a variety of workshops, with particular expertise in training in R.
+Our academic programs focus on statistics—both theory and applied data analysis, and emphasize skills in computing, collaboration, and communication.
+Our specialized courses include Introduction to Data Science (DSCI 100), Methods for Statistical Learning (STAT 406), and Exploratory Data Analysis (STAT 545), which trains in data wrangling and exploration and analysis with R. Our Applied Statistics and Data Science Group (ASDa) offers a variety of workshops, with particular expertise in training in R.

 All faculty members in the Statistics Department are involved in some component of what we call Data Science, since all faculty members are developing new statistical techniques to make sense of data.
 Professor Jenny Bryan is particularly noteworthy for her involvement in Bioinformatics and software engineering.
 Professor Alex Bouchard-Côté, with a PhD in Computer Science, is adept with computer intensive methods for analysis of complex data.
 Please browse our research areas to find out more.

 New opportunities for research and industry collaborations abound, through initiatives related to the Cascadia Innovation Corridor, linking British Columbia, Washington, and Oregon.
 One focus is via the Cascadia Urban Analytics Cooperative, a joint initiative between Microsoft, the University of Washington, and the University of British Columbia.